 Eyelids that are crusty or stuck together when you wake up in the morning

 Pink color in the whites of one or both eyes

 Getting treatment quickly can help prevent damage to your eyes.

 Conjunctivitis, or Pink Eye, can be caused by a viral infection, bacterial infection or even allergies and other irritants.

 Pink eye caused by a virus will usually go away on its own.
 Artificial tears and warm compresses can relieve symptoms.
-Your provider may also prescribe eye drops.
+Your licensed health care provider may also prescribe eye drops.
 A viral infection can be very contagious and spreads quickly.
 To prevent this, wash your hands often.
 Use a separate tissue to wipe each eye.
 Don’t touch your eyes or share bedding or towels.

 Pink eye caused by a bacterial infection can be treated with eye drops.
-Your provider may prescribe eye drops or ointment to kill the bacteria.
+Your licensed health care provider may prescribe eye drops or ointment to kill the bacteria.
 Warm compresses can help keep the eyelids clean.
 To keep the bacteria from spreading, wash your hands often.
 Use a separate tissue to wipe each eye.
 Don’t touch your eyes or share bedding or towels.

 Conjunctivitis caused by allergies and irritants is usually best controlled by avoiding the irritant.
 Artificial tears can help flush out the eye and lubricate the surface.
-Your provider may also prescribe eye drops to reduce swelling and relieve redness.
+Your licensed health care provider may also prescribe eye drops to reduce swelling and relieve redness.
 In some cases, you may have to stop wearing contact lenses or eye makeup.

 Visit with a Virtual Care health care provider on the phone or online for help with your symptoms.